Danelectro Amp-in-case: Guitar

 When first introduced in 1962, the 3/4-sized guitar had a double cutaway semi-hollow body in a shape similar to the well known Fender Stratocaster.
 The body was composed of a poplar center block and frame with Masonite top and back.
 It came with a single lipstick pickup at the "middle" position, controlled by a volume and tone knob.
 The poplar neck was fitted with a Brazilian rosewood fingerboard, and only had 18 frets.
 The neck connected to the body with three bolts.

 By Fall of 1963, there was a two pickup model available.
 The new model 1449 was the same as its predecessor, but equipped with 2 lipstick pickups and a 21 fret neck.
 Eventually the semi-hollow guitar models were replaced with solid-body design similar to Danelectro's Dane line.

 Reissue

 The guitar, minus the amp-in-case, was reissued by Evets Corporation for 2008 as the Dano '63.
 It is not an exact copy, but updated with modern materials and construction methods.
+From 1999 to 2002, Evets Corp. also marketed an "Amp-in-Bag" gig bag accessory for its line of Danelectro retro-design reissue guitars.
+It featured a small plastic battery-powered transistor amp in a clear plastic sleeve attached to the gig bag.